CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-CivicActions security audit data is collected by a Graylog Security and Event Management (SIEM) ashboard to support real-time and after-the-fact investigation at the application level for the following:
+CivicActions security audit data is collected by a Graylog Security and Event Management (SIEM) dashboard to support real-time and after-the-fact investigation at the application level for the following:

 * Indications of inappropriate or unusual activity